MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ## <a name="about-this-walkthrough"></a>About This Walkthrough

-In basic warehouse configurations where your location is set up to require pick processing but not ship processing, you use the **Stock Pick** page to record and post pick and ship information for your outbound source documents.
+In basic warehouse configurations where your location is set up to require pick processing but not ship processing, you use the **Inventory Pick** page to record and post pick and ship information for your outbound source documents.
 The outbound source document can be a sales order, purchase return order, outbound transfer order, or a works order with component need.

 This walkthrough demonstrates the following tasks:

-- Setting up SOUTH location for stock picks.
+- Setting up SOUTH location for inventory picks.
 - Creating a sales order for customer 10000 for 30 Amsterdam Lamps.
 - Releasing the sales order for warehouse handling.
-- Creating an stock pick based on a released source document.
+- Creating an inventory pick based on a released source document.
 - Registering the warehouse movement from the warehouse and at the same time posting the sales shipment for the source sales order.

 ## <a name="roles"></a>Roles